 I have to admit, I am a space snob.
-I break-out into a cold sweat if I so much as glance at spotty window panes, with dusty Red Rose tea figurines lining the windowsills (watching me with glazed eyes!), or a muted room with popcorn ceilings, and diabolical fluorescent lights clinging to its pocked surface,… Continue reading Dating My Wardrobe: Space Poetics of Innisfree
+I break out into a cold sweat if I so much as glance at spotty window panes, with dusty Red Rose tea figurines lining the windowsills (watching me with glazed eyes!), or a muted room with popcorn ceilings, and diabolical fluorescent lights clinging to its pocked… Continue reading Dating My Wardrobe: Space Poetics of Innisfree

 As I embark on a sartorial romance, dating my vintage wardrobe, I realize that the clothes on my back are the only real constant in my life.
-Every seven years, my very own body freakishly exists as collection of completely new regenerated cells, and I certainly have changed my mind over the steady march of… Continue reading Dating My Wardrobe: Negotiating Space at Naumkeag
+Every seven years, my very own body freakishly exists as a collection of completely new regenerated cells, and I certainly have changed my mind over the steady march… Continue reading Dating My Wardrobe: Negotiating Space at Naumkeag

 Beauport, Sleeper-McCann House Sometimes love is forbidden.
 You have to contain it, house it in an interior world of desire and expectation, where only those who have been invited into the sanctum of the self get to see it.
 In my humble view, Henry Davis Sleeper’s gorgeous summer home, Beauport, located on the Eastern Point… Continue reading Dating My Wardrobe: Interior Desires, Henry Davis Sleeper’s Beauport

 Well, if you have been reading my posts thus far, you’ll detect a sickening smidgeon of sadness in my narrative.
 Apparently, it takes about a year for my brain to process and come to terms with the fact that ANYONE would ever want to dump moi!
 How could they?!
 Fast forward to one year later,… Continue reading Dating My Wardrobe: Kaaterskill Falls